dbilgili/Github-Mockup/README.md

 You can build the project for production by simply running the `npm run build` command.
 Make sure that you have set the __homepage__ correctly in the _package.json_ file.

-__Note: You should have a personal access token generated to able to access the GitHub API.__
+__Note: You should have a personal access token generated to be able to access the GitHub API.__

 Inside `/src/index.js`, you should replace `YOUR_TOKEN` with your actual token.